 5 – London

 London is fantastic and huge, without being intimidating.
 That’s why it’s one of the top European city breaks.
 The tube in London makes it incredibly easy and simple to get around.
 The subway is impressive for a city the size of London.
 There are a ton of museums and impressive landmarks that make this city beautiful and vibrant.
 Spending time there on the weekend also means that you’ll have smaller crowds – London is a city of commuters and you really notice it during the week.
-There are also a plethora of theaters and it’s easy to fit a live performance into your visit.
+There are also a plethora of theaters in London’s West End, so it’s easy to fit a live performance into your visit.
+While there you can enjoy the London gay nightlife in Soho.

 Make sure to see the hop on hop off City Sightseeing Bus.
 It was tremendous and helps you to see the many landmarks spread throughout London.
 There is even a combo ticket available with a cruise down the Thames River.
 I almost feel like this is travel cheating or speed dating for tourists, but the bus was well worth the ticket price.
 I also recommend Churchill’s War Room if you have to pick a museum and was something less traditional.